Jcabarus/personal/projects/rsa-encryption/rsa.md

                     return modarr[bit % range]; //Picks in values in modarr[] for [e] }

-                This function passes three integer arguments and finds a appropriate number for 'e'
+                This function passes three integer arguments and finds an appropriate number for 'e'

         d:
             d is defined as MultInv(*e, *Φ);.